1coderookie/BSB-LPB-LAN_EN/docs/chap10.md

 Due to the higher ambient temperatures, it is essential to pay attention to the higher measuring range and the *silicone cable* when using a less expensive NTC 10k Ohm (at 25°C) standard sensor - PVC cable types are not suitable!

 **Siemens QAZ36 / Broetje UF6C**
-The QAZ36 in the version as immersion sensor with *PVC cable* (Brötje: "Universal immersion sensor UF6C" with 6m long PVC cable) is used e.g. for buffer or domestic hot water tanks.
+The QAZ36 in the version as immersion sensor with *PVC cable* (Broetje: "Universal immersion sensor UF6C" with 6m long PVC cable) is used e.g. for buffer or domestic hot water tanks.
 The sensor element is an NTC 10k Ohm (at 25°C) with a measuring range of 0...95°C, a tolerance of +/- 0,5K and a time constant of approx. 30s.
 The diameter of the sleeve is 6mm, the length is 40.5mm.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/UF6C.jpg">